webPapaya/soundbox/README.md

 soundbox
 ========

+#about this project
-This was my first qualification project for my studies at the fh salzburg
+This was an experimental project which makes use of the webaudioAPI and webGL.
+This was my first multimediaproject during my studies at the Universitiy of Applied Scieneces Salzburg.

+There is a working live demo online at [soundbox.multimediatechnology.at]